Software-Knife-and-Tool/mu/README.md

 ------

 The *mu* runtimes can be configured to use a variable number of system resources, currently the number of pages of memory allocated to the heap at startup.
-The behavior of the garbage collector can also be specified, though garbage collection is still mostly unimplemented.
+The behavior of the garbage collector can also be specified, though garbage collection control is still mostly unimplemented.
 The *-c* option to the various runtimes is a string of named attribute values:

 ```
-npages			number of pages of virtual memory for the heap
+npages			number					pages of virtual memory for the heap
 gcmode			{ none, auto, demand }	how the garbage collector operates
+heap			{ semispace, bump }		heap type, defaults to bump
 ```

 Usage: (*mu-server*, *mu-ld*, and *mu-exec* have similar options)